Logan-Hansen/PokemonCrystal/README.md

 - [X] [Improved swarm system](https://github.com/pret/pokecrystal/wiki/Improving-the-Swarm-System)
 - [X] Lots of base stat and move changes to try and improve viability and variety of pokemon you can use effectively.
 NO TYPE CHANGES.
 - [X] [Allow field moves if the pokemon can learn it](https://github.com/pret/pokecrystal/wiki/Allow-Using-a-Field-Move-if-the-Pokemon-Can-Learn-It)
+    - [X] Since you don't have to know the HM, lets make it easier to forget the ones you have learned!
 - [ ] [Disable jumping over ledges onto obstacle tiles](https://github.com/pret/pokecrystal/wiki/Disable-jumping-over-ledges-onto-obstacle-tiles-or-NPCs)
 - [ ] [Add more music that changes at night](https://github.com/pret/pokecrystal/wiki/Add-more-music-that-changes-at-night)
 - [ ] [Password system to change starter options](https://github.com/pret/pokecrystal/wiki/Password-system)